NOAA-EMC/UPP/docs/UserGuide/CustomizingTheUPP/AddNewVariable.rst

 7. Build or rebuild the code for changes to take effect before running your UPP run script.

-   User procedure for building on pre-configured machines:
+   User procedure for building on preconfigured machines:

     ::